Dental Hygiene Program (Fall 2015) - Application Checklist

 How will I know if I get accepted to the Dental Hygiene Program?

-Approximately two weeks after acceptance begins, which is January 31 for the Fall semester and September 1 for the Spring semester, you will receive a letter from the Office Admissions indicating your admissions status.
+Approximately two weeks after acceptance begins, which is January 31 for the Fall semester, you will receive a letter from the Office Admissions indicating your admissions status.
 If the program is not yet full at that time, we will continue accepting students who complete the requirements until the program fills.

 What do I need to do once I get accepted to the Dental Hygiene Program?